erlangtoolbox/ebt/README.md

     {define, version, "1.0.0"}.

 Type ebt.
 You'll see that your erlang application is now build with version 1.0.0.
 Having it statically defined is good but not enough.
-The source of the defition could be shell command invocation.
+The source of the definition could be shell command invocation.
 Lets do that:

     {define, version, {shell, "echo -n 1.0.1"}}.